drtheuns/apitizer_php/docs/filters.md

 Each filter defines a type that they expect as input and the number of parameters they expect.
 By default, a filter will expect a single string value.
-The `expect` and `expectMany` methods may be used to alter these expectations.
+The `expect` method may be used to alter these expectations.
 For example:

 ```php